caforbes/todaygenda/README.md

 1. Follow the instructions from step 1 above, and then:
     1. Install development dependencies with `pipenv install --dev`
-    2. Ensure you have Postgres installed. <!-- FIX: add details -->
+    2. Ensure you have Postgres installed. <!-- BOOKMARK: add details -->
     3. Install [`dbmate`](https://github.com/amacneil/dbmate) to manage database migrations.
 Or you can alias the version stored here (store your alias command in `.bashrc` for persistence):

         ```sh